GiliSoft RAM Disk

 Media Review

-Editors highlighted the usefulness of a memory-backed drive for cache-heavy Windows workflows.
+Editors highlighted the usefulness of a memory-backed drive for cache-heavy Windows tasks.

 Coverage noted clearer performance gains when RAM Disk is used for temporary rather than permanent files.